jazzdevils/Delphi-FelicaSDK/README.md

 How to use the SONY Felica SDK in Delphi

 It's show that how to use the SONY Felica in Delphi .
-You can see any function or method in AFelicaCardRW.pas
+You can see any function and method in simple class "AFelicaCardRW.pas".

 I hope it helps you.